srai98i/100-Days-Of-Code/README.md

 ## Day 1
 - Learned about Object Oriented Programming and Design Patterns.
 Watched a video explaining the four main principles of design patterns (Encapsulation, Abstraction, Inheritance, Polymorphism) and read an article about how these can be applied in Functional Programming.
 - Continued building the React Native Instagram Clone.
 Header and Stories components are complete, almost finished with building the Post component.
 Becoming more familiar with React Native components.
 Still find the debugging process a bit complicated.

+## Day 2
+- Made progress with the Positive Mind project.
+Used what I learnt from the React Native Instagram Clone Tutorial to help me with styling and functionality in this project.
+- Almost finished building the Home Screen component of the Instagram clone.
+The BottomTab component functionality is needed to complete this screen.
+Becoming more familiar and comfortable with React Native and its quirks.